 However, in redraft leagues (i.e. leagues where everyone re-drafts an entire team each year) there is really no advantage to offset, so awarding teams for poor performances doesn't makes no sense.
 Even worse, it could encourage the lower-tier teams to tank their season in search of a higher draft pick the following year.

 If you're going to use this method to pick your draft order, just be sure you offer some other incentives to keep poorly-performing owners engaged late in the season.
+For example, consider offering weekly fantasy football prizes to keep everyone putting their best foot forward.

 Base draft order on results of a loser playoff bracket - "The Chumpionship"